What is phishing?

 From banking scams to industrial espionage, we look at why phishing is so lucrative

-We've all grown accustomed to receiving the odd suspicious email - whether it's from someone claiming to be a recently-deceased relative's lawyer or what looks like an unexpected tax bill, scam emails have become just another part of life online.
+Nowadays, we've all become accustomed to receiving suspicious emails, whether it's from someone claiming to be a recently-deceased relative's lawyer or what looks like an unexpected tax bill.

-These emails are examples of an attack method known as 'phishing', the goal of which is to trick people into doing something.
-Most commonly, hackers will try and get you to hand over your login credentials for an online service like a banking portal or your email account.
+These scam emails are examples of an attack method known as 'phishing', the goal of which is to trick people into handing over their login credentials for online services such as a banking portal or email account.

-There are many tactics that can be used to do this; one ever-popular method is to send out an email purporting to be from a bank, alerting the user to a large (unexpected) withdrawal from their account and including a link to check their bank statement or activity.
-This link leads to a site that's made to look like the bank's login page, but is actually controlled by the attacker.
+There are many tactics that can be used to do this; one ever-popular method is to send out an email purporting to be from a bank, alerting the user to an unexpected withdrawal from their account.
+This email will typically include a link to follow for a user to check their bank statement or activity but will lead to a site that's been made to look like the bank's login page that is controlled by the attacker.